tiffanyadu/100-days-of-code/log.md

 ### Day 30: March 8, 2017

 **Today's Progress**: Finished styling the resume and contact modals.
-Also validated all my code and tried to fix as many errors as possible.
+Validated all my code and tried to fix as many errors as possible.
+Also started the Node.js Basics course at Treehouse.

 **Thoughts:** The only thing left to do before I can publish my portfolio site is to make the contact form work!
 I can't wait to be done with this and start a new project!